mubaraknumann/unifideck/README.md

 ## Known Limitations

 - The plugin creates custom tabs that replace the standard Great on Deck, All Games and Installed tabs so standard filtering and sorting will not work (for now).
-- Some GOG games come as multiple download files - these are handled automatically but may take longer to install
-- The plugin handles proton/winetricks automatically, so no compatibiltiy config changes possible.
+- The plugin handles proton/winetricks automatically, but you can use any proton version of your choice.
+See compatibiity docs.
 - Game download paths (local and sd card) are fixed (for now)
 - Not all games have artwork available - some may show default images.
 Suggest using SteamGridDB.
 - Cloud saves implemented, but may not work for all games